 Robinson has insisted his friend is not associated with the far-right group.

-A spokesperson told the Standard the employee was “not being irrational”, adding: “The suspension has been lifted.
+A spokesperson told The Evening Standard the employee was “not being irrational”, adding: “The suspension has been lifted.
 Company policy is everyone is welcome, regardless of what people’s political views are.
 [The staff member] is now aware of company policy.”